natewbrooks/positive-professionals/src/pages/index.md

     teams, negotiated alliances, developed motivating visions, led large organizations, turned around poor performers, and driven change to achieve unprecedented mission successes.
 But our story is about more than professional achievements.
-And yet our\r proudest accomplishments and greatest joys center\r around our families.\n"
+Our\r proudest accomplishments and
+    greatest joys center\r around our families.\n"
   header: Our story
   subtext: WHO WE ARE